Frequently Asked Questions

 What is IPREFER?

-IPREFER (Integrated Pennycress Research Enabling Farm and Energy Resilience is a team of academic researchers, extension/outreach specialists, agricultural producers and commercial interests working to optimize off-season pennycress oilseed production.
+IPREFER (Integrated Pennycress Research Enabling Farm and Energy Resilience) is a team of academic researchers, extension/outreach specialists, agricultural producers, and commercial interests working to optimize off-season pennycress oilseed production.
 IPREFER is led by Western Illinois University and funded by the USDA National Institute of Food and Agriculture (USDA-NIFA).
-The project goal is to move pennycress towards a launch as a cash cover crop by 2021, with a goal of yielding up to an additional 2 billion gallons of oil annually towards the 25 year goal of 50 billion gallons set by USDA-NIFA in 2018.
+The project goal is to move pennycress towards a launch as a winter oilseed cash crop by 2023 with a goal of yielding up to an additional 2 billion gallons of oil annually towards the 25-year goal of 50 billion gallons set by USDA-NIFA in 2018.
 IPREFER focuses on optimizing agronomic protocols, breeding line development, assessment of environmental impacts, supply chain requirements, and community outreach.
+More information is available on-line at the IPREFER website.

-IPREFER’s commercial team member CoverCress, Inc. was founded in 2013 in St. Louis and has been focused on developing pennycress into a new cash cover crop for the Midwest.
-From a broad germplasm collection to a high-tech breeding program supported by gene editing, CoverCress is now in its second breeding cycle, having planted its fifth multi-location yield trials last September.
-In partnership with three universities, CoverCress Inc. changed pennycress grain composition in a way that this is now a new crop called CoverCress™.
-This crop is seeded in the fall, during or shortly after corn harvest, being ready to harvest its high oil grain in May, before soybean planting.
-CoverCress can be ready for a commercial launch by 2021 or 2022, depending on how the next set of challenges develops.
-Working on farmer adoption, launch location and scale, and decisions on which oil path to follow (if fuel or food), will determine the launch strategy.
-Securing the next set of investments and overall customer commitment will determine the launch and scalability of CoverCress.
-(Cris Handel, CoverCress, Inc.)
+IPREFER’s commercial team member CoverCress, Inc. (CCI) is an innovative startup company founded in 2013 in St. Louis and has been focused on developing pennycress into a new, climate-smart winter oilseed cash crop for the Midwest.
+From a broad germplasm collection to a high-tech breeding program supported by gene editing, CCI is now in its second breeding cycle, having planted its ninth multi-location yield trials last September.
+In partnership with three universities, CCI changed pennycress grain composition so that this is now a new crop called CoverCress™.
+This crop is seeded in the fall, during or shortly after corn or soybean harvest, being ready to harvest its high-oil grain in May, before corn or soybean planting, depending on operational rotations.
+CCI is preparing for a limited commercial demonstration for grain production in the fall of 2023 with a select group of farmers and will operate in a closed-loop system where the farmer will contract to produce grain exclusively for CCI.
+There will also be opportunities to plant demonstration plots to seed and observe the crop through a season without harvesting the crop but terminating like a cover crop in the spring.
+Please visit www.covercress.com for more information on how to participate in a CoverCress demonstration program.

-In what state or region will pennycress seeds will first be commercially planted?
+In what state or region will CoverCress™ seeds first be commercially planted?

-The plan is to start in the southern half of Illinois, primarily due to the optimum maturity fit from the current breeding lines and to move north as the maturity from new lines gets adjusted to the northern environments.
+The plan is to work with farmers in the southern half of Illinois and selected areas of eastern Missouri, primarily due to the optimum maturity fit from the current commercial lines.
+Commercial availability will then move east to west along this initial geography and then move north as the maturity from new varieties is adapted for more northern environments.

 We don’t believe that will happen, primarily due to the three points below:

-- It is a winter annual and therefore pennycress does not develop during the hot months when the main cash crops (and aggressive weeds) grow.
+- It is a winter annual; therefore, pennycress does not develop during the hot months when the main cash crops (and aggressive weeds) grow.

-- As for breeding a new crop the natural weediness traits like shattering and dormancy are reduced or eliminated.
+- As for breeding a new crop, the natural weediness traits like shattering and dormancy are being reduced or eliminated as future varieties are developed through breeding and the utilization of gene editing technologies.

 - Pennycress is very sensitive to all herbicides tested (study conducted with a broad range of herbicides at the University of Missouri (Published Master’s thesis available with results.
 Contact anne.kinzel@iprefercap for information).

-Optimum grain yields have been achieved when seeding Pennycress at 4-8 lbs to the acre after corn harvest in lightly tilled soil.
-In research fields lower seeding density has been successful as well.
-Seeding density recommendations will be based on fall corn residue management practices.
-[Source: CoverCress, Inc. Feb.
-2020]
+Optimum grain yields have been achieved when seeding CoverCress™ at 4-8 lbs. to the acre after corn or soybean harvest in lightly tilled soil.
+In research fields, lower seeding density has been successful as well.
+Seeding density recommendations will be based on fall corn and soybean residue management practices as well as the seeding method.
+[Source: CoverCress, Inc. Jan.
+2023]

-What forms of nitrogen can I apply to pennycress?
+What forms of nitrogen can I apply to CoverCress™?

 What is the optimum timing of nitrogen applications?

-Can I plant corn after harvest of pennycress instead of soybeans?
+Can I plant corn after CoverCress™ harvest instead of soybeans?

 Yes.
-If growing corn after pennycress fits well with the rotation and the grower is willing to plant later planted corn this rotation is acceptable.
-[Source: CoverCress, Inc. Feb 2020]
+If growing corn after CoverCress fits well with the rotation and the farmer is willing to plant certain corn fields later than others, this rotation is acceptable.
+[Source: CoverCress, Inc. Jan.
+2023]

-What herbicide programs are effective for controlling pennycress in my cash crop following pennycress?
+What herbicide programs effectively control pennycress in my cash crop following CoverCress™?

-Pennycress is effectively controlled by glyphosate, and all broad leaf and non-selective pre and post emergence herbicide programs for corn and soybeans.
+Glyphosate and all broad leaf and non-selective pre- and post-emergence herbicide programs for corn and soybeans effectively control pennycress and CoverCress™.
 Follow label directions for timing and rates.
-Do to this fact, there are currently no herbicide programs for weed control in growing pennycress, but systems are in development.
-[Source: CoverCress, Inc. Feb.
-2020]
+Due to this fact, there are currently no herbicide programs for weed control in growing CoverCress, but systems are in development.
+[Source: CoverCress, Inc. Jan.
+2023]

 Is pennycress a legume?

-No, pennycress is in the brassica family it is related to other mustards such as canola, carinata, and camelina.
+No, pennycress is in the brassica family; it is related to other mustards such as canola, carinata, and camelina.
 Pennycress does not fix nitrogen.
-[Source: CoverCress, Inc., Feb.
-2020]
+[Source: CoverCress, Inc., Jan.
+2023]

-What benefits does pennycress provide to the soil?
+What benefits does /CoverCress™ (golden pennycress) provide to the soil?

-Good stand establishment of pennycress will provide overwinter soil cover and capture unused nitrogen following corn harvest.
-Pennycress may also provide some allelopathic weed suppression and will reduce or eliminate the need for a burndown herbicide application prior to planting the next crop.
-Surface soil tilth has also been observed by farmers who have grown fields of pennycress.
-[Source: CoverCress, Inc. Feb.
-2020]
+Good stand establishment of the crop will provide overwinter soil cover and capture unused nitrogen following corn harvest.
+CoverCress may also provide some allelopathic weed suppression and reduce or eliminate the need for a burndown herbicide application before planting the next crop.
+Surface soil tilth has also been observed by farmers who have grown fields of CoverCress.
+[Source: CoverCress, Inc. Jan.
+2023]

-Pennycress has similar characteristics to canola for oil quality and feed stock quality.
-An advantage that pennycress may provide is an alternative crop option that requires minimal inputs for planting, fertilization and early harvest for a second crop.
-Pennycress is substantially earlier maturing than Canola, allowing a full season soybean crop to follow pennycress.
-It is not intended that pennycress will replace canola but rather be an additional option for growers for an oilseed and feedstock cash crop, without disrupting the corn and soy rotation.
-[Source: CoverCress, Inc., Feb.
-2020]
+CoverCress™ has similar characteristics to canola for oil quality and feedstock quality.
+An advantage that CoverCress may provide is an alternative crop option that requires minimal inputs for planting, fertilization, and early harvest for a second crop.
+CoverCress is substantially earlier maturing than canola, allowing a full-season soybean crop to follow CoverCress.
+It is not intended that /CoverCress will replace canola but rather be an additional option for farmers as an oilseed and feedstock cash crop without disrupting the corn and soy rotation.
+[Source: CoverCress, Inc., Jan.
+2023]

 Is pennycress an invasive weed?

-Pennycress is not listed as an invasive weed on the federal or state invasive weed listings.
-[Source: CoverCress, Inc., Feb.
-2020]
+Wild pennycress is not listed as an invasive weed on federal or state invasive weed listings.
+CoverCress™ seed does not exhibit any weediness or long-term persistence in the soil.